ibm-cloud-docs/secrets-manager/provision.md

     | Pricing plan (`plan`) | The pricing plan that you want to use.
 Use`trial` or `standard`. |
     | Endpoints (`options`) | Optional.
 By default instances of {{site.data.keyword.secrets-manager_short}} are created with only a private endpoint (`private-only`).
 If you need to provision an instance of {{site.data.keyword.secrets-manager_short}} that uses also a public endpoint, append the `--service-endpoints public-and-private` option to your command. |
     | Encryption (`options`) | To provision an instance of {{site.data.keyword.secrets-manager_short}} that uses [customer-managed encryption](/docs/secrets-manager?topic=secrets-manager-mng-data#data-encryption), append `-p '{"kms_key": "<root_key_crn>"}'`.
 Replace `<root_key_crn>` with the CRN value for the root key that you want to integrate. |
-    {: caption="Description of the information that is required to provision the  {{site.data.keyword.secrets-manager_short}} service using CLI" caption-side="top"}
+    {: caption="Description of the information that is required to provision the  {{site.data.keyword.secrets-manager_short}} service using CLI" caption-side="bottom"}

     You can create only one Trial instance of {{site.data.keyword.secrets-manager_short}} per account.
 Before you can create a new Trial instance, you must delete the existing Trial instance and its reclamation.
     {: note}